AMDA Webinar Program

 Webinar Overview:

-Dr. Koeberl will discuss the rationale for gene therapy for Pompe Disease.
+Dr. Koeberl will discuss the rationale for gene therapy for Pompe disease.
 He will provide a summary of research focused on clinical development of gene therapy with a focus on potential risks versus benefits, as well as expectations regarding the clinical use of gene therapy.

-Boston Children's Hospital Webinar: Defining Central Nervous System Abnormalities
+Boston Childrens Hospital Webinar: Defining Central Nervous System Abnormalities

 Title: Defining Central Nervous System Abnormalities in Infantile and Late-Onset Pompe Disease Patients